tybenz/Ghost-Vagrant/README.md

-#Ghost-Vagrant
+# node-vagrant

-Vagrant setup for developing Ghost
+Vagrant setup for developing a node application

-## Changelog

-#### 1.2

-- changed the Ghost shared folder path to `/home/vagrant/code/Ghost`

-#### 1.1

-- changed compass to bourbon as an automatic gem install
-- NOTE: be sure to install the Guest Additions bit

 ## Instructions